Quick Links

 What will this look like?
 By the time the children leave our school they will:

-The children at St Philip Howard want to explore the world they live in!
+The children at St Philip Howard want to explore the world in which they live!
 They have both the geographical knowledge and the skills that they can apply to other areas of their learning.
-They will gain a deep understanding of the world we live in, their impact on our world and how they can make a difference to our planet.
+They will gain a deep understanding of the world in which we live, their impact on our world and how they can make a difference to our planet.
 Children’s knowledge and skills will develop progressively as they move through the school, not only to enable them to meet the requirements of the National Curriculum but to prepare them to become competent geographers in secondary education.
 Looking in their geography books; their knowledge and understanding is clear and progressive year on year.
-Teachers mainly use formative assessment tools with elements of summative assessment to ensure their judgement, of each child, in geography is accurate.
+Teachers mainly use formative assessment tools with elements of summative assessment to ensure their judgement of each child in geography is accurate.
 The impact of our geography curriculum can be seen in our children’s books, images of children’s practical learning and through pupil voice about their learning.